Unturned3/Microdot/wiki/3_miniSystem/4_boot.md

-# Assembling the final system
+# Assembling & Running the Final System

 In this section, we will assemble the parts of our mini system and boot it via QEMU.
 First, we need to pack the contents of `$targetfs` into an `initramfs`